Skip to content

 What a template represents

 A template represents a recurring log pattern.
-Loggregation evaluates incoming logs and groups messages that share the same constant structure into a single template.
+Coralogix evaluates incoming logs and groups messages that share the same constant structure into a single template.
 Each template acts as a compact summary of many similar log entries, allowing you to reason about behavior at the pattern level instead of inspecting individual lines.

 How variables shape a pattern

 Each log message is made up of constant text and variable values.
 The constant text defines the shape of the message, while variable values change between occurrences.
-Loggregation uses the constant parts to identify patterns and replaces the changing values with placeholders.
+Coralogix uses the constant parts to identify patterns and replaces the changing values with placeholders.

 For example, the following log messages: